punit0421/bhookmyshow/README.md

 Congratulations, you have created your first local clone from your remote Github repository.

 Open Android Studio.
 Go to File > New > Project From Version Control.
 Copy the link of this repositary.
-Paste the link in Url Box of Android Studio window and click on "Clone" button.
+Paste the link in Url Box of Android Studio window and click on "Clone" button.Open Git Bash
 Dependencies
 //general dpendencies
 implementation 'androidx.appcompat:appcompat:1.3.1'